A 5-DAY EXPLORATION OF EXTREME WEATHER AND CLIMATE

 » Observe the stars at Wallace Observatory and at Mt Washington

-“In five days of activities, freshmen gain a unique insight into the complexity of Earth Science: from fluid dynamics of atmospheric phenomena and climate research, to geology exploration at Mt.
+“In five days of activities, First Years gain a unique insight into the complexity of Earth Science: from fluid dynamics of atmospheric phenomena and climate research, to geology exploration at Mt.
 Washington, and even astronomy.”

 SENIOR LECTURER IN SYNOPTIC METEOROLOGY